onmagnoliasquare/website/packages/frontend/README.md

 ## Building

-To create a production version of your app:

-You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

 ## Common Issues